 June 28, 2017, marked the 60th Anniversary of the founding of Goodwill Industries of Middle Tennessee, Inc.

 Much has changed at Goodwill Industries of Middle Tennessee since it was incorporated in 1957.
-It has grown from a single store in downtown Nashville to 36 stores across a territory covering 48 counties.
-Where once it had just a few donation bins, it now offers about 75 conveniently located Donation Express Centers.
+It has grown from a single store in downtown Nashville to 29 stores and two Outlets across a territory covering 48 counties.
+Where once it had just a few donation bins, it now offers more than 40 conveniently located Donation Express Centers.
 And where originally it was able to help just a few people with disabilities, now Goodwill annually assists thousands struggling with disabilities and other barriers to employment, such as a lack of job skills, homelessness or a felony record.

 Throughout its history, Goodwill has found new and creative ways to serve its mission.
 In the early days, Goodwill operated a shop to repair donated bicycles.
 Later, Boy Scouts collected donations for Goodwill in an annual event known as “Good Turn for Goodwill Day.”
 In the 1980s, Goodwill even rolled out its own line of rebranded jeans called “Goodins” (Tennessee First Lady Honey Alexander modeled a pair for a newspaper photograph).

 Goodwill Industries of Middle Tennessee has an amazing 60-year history and record of accomplishment.
 Its success and longevity are testaments to ideas passed down from the very first Goodwill, founded by a Boston minister in 1902.
 These include: